traitecoevo/austraits.build/CONTRIBUTING.md

 	* `metadata.csv`: description of the metadata.
   * `context.csv`: description of site (contextual) variables.

 It may help to download one of the [existing datasets](https://github.com/traitecoevo/austraits/tree/master/data) and use it as a template for your own files and a guide on required content.
-You should also look at the files in the [config folder](https://github.com/traitecoevo/austraits/tree/master/config), in particular the `definitions` files.
+You should look at the files in the [config folder](https://github.com/traitecoevo/austraits/tree/master/config), in particular the `definitions` files for the list of traits we cover.

 ### Adding data to Austraits